1st SS Panzer Division Leibstandarte SS Adolf Hitler: Fabrikaktion Operation

-Elements of LSSAH took part in Fabrikaktion "factory action" a/k/a/ Großaktion Juden "Major Action (on) Jews", an operation to capture remaining German Jews that worked in the arms industry.
-Men of the LSSAH helped the Gestapo round up Jews in Berlin; people were taken from their jobs and herded in to cattle wagons on 27–28 February 1943.
+Elements of LSSAH took part in Fabrikaktion ("factory action”), also known as the Großaktion Juden ("Major Action [on] Jews”), an operation to capture remaining German Jews working in the arms industry.
+Men of the LSSAH helped the Gestapo round up Jews in Berlin; people were taken from their jobs and herded into cattle wagons on 27–28 February 1943.
 Most of the captured perished either in Auschwitz or other camps in the East.
 In May 1943, Hans Frank shipped 500 watches collected from Auschwitz prisoners to soldiers of the 3rd SS Panzer Division Totenkopf.

 Battle of Kursk

 The spring rasputitsa halted offensive operations, giving the LSSAH time to rest and refit.
 By early June 1943, the division had been fully refitted and was now under the command of SS-Brigadeführer, Theodor Wisch.
 Its armor strength was 12 Tiger Is, 72 Panzer IVs, 16 Panzer III and Panzer IIs, and 31 StuGs.
 In late June 1943, the formation of I SS Panzer Corps meant that Hausser's SS Panzer Corps was renamed II SS Panzer Corps.

 The II SS Panzer Corps was moved north to Belgorod in preparation for the upcoming summer offensive Operation Citadel.
 The LSSAH, along with the SS Divisions Totenkopf and Das Reich, was to form the spearhead of General Hermann Hoth's 4th Panzer Army, tasked with breaching the southern flank of the Kursk salient.
 Field Marshal Walter Model's 9th Army was to breach the northern flank, and the two forces were to meet near the city of Kursk, to the east, thereby encircling a large Soviet force.

 The attack commenced on 5 July.
 The LSSAH's panzers, advancing in Panzerkeils (wedges), soon ran into the elaborate defenses of the Red Army, which slowed the advance.
-Untersturmführer Michael Wittman, a Tiger commander in Leibstandarte's heavy company, destroyed eight enemy tanks and seven anti-tank guns on the first day of battle.
+Untersturmführer Michael Wittmann, a Tiger commander in Leibstandarte's heavy company, destroyed eight enemy tanks and seven anti-tank guns on the first day of battle.

-On 08 July, Unterscharführer Franz Staudegger, another Tiger commander, became separated from his company in the town of Teterevino, having halted for mechanical repairs.
-He became aware of a nearby Soviet armored counterattack developing, and rushed the repairs on his tank to meet the threat.
+On 8 July, Unterscharführer Franz Staudegger, another Tiger commander, halted for repairs in the town of Teterevino and became separated from his company.
+He became aware of a nearby Soviet armored counterattack developing and rushed the repairs on his tank to meet the threat.
 Staudegger and his crew spotted the enemy vanguard and took out seventeen T-34s in two hours.
-The Russian attack was now faltering, so Staudegger pressed his Tiger forward into the retreating enemy flanks, switching to high-explosive shells after exhausting his armor-piercing ammmunition.
+The Russian attack was now faltering, so Staudegger pressed his Tiger forward into the retreating enemy flanks, switching to high-explosive shells after exhausting his armor-piercing ammunition.
 By day's end, Staudegger's Tiger had destroyed twenty-two T-34s, for which he won the Knight's Cross.